bluepylons/Boston/Boston - Current design/CNC version/Assembly-guide-C3-DB.md

 ![QMK Toolbox Step 3](https://github.com/bluepylons/Boston/blob/main/graphics/Assembly-guide-CNC/QMK-Toolbox-3.PNG?raw=true)

-## 1.5 - Testing your PCB
+## 1.6 - Testing your PCB
 Use a tweezer, metal keycap puller, wire, or unbent paperclip to short the switch opening pins, and a program such as [Aquakeytest](https://geekhack.org/index.php?topic=34670.0) to ensure that each key works.

 Disconnect the daughterboard from the PCB once you're done.

-## 1.6 - Soldering on the lock LEDs and resistors
+## 1.7 - Soldering on the lock LEDs and resistors

-If you have a soldered PCB, solder on the 3 1KΩ resistors onto the positions for R200, R201, and R202.
+First, solder on the 3 1KΩ resistors onto the positions for R200, R201, and R202.
 1KΩ is a comfortable value, but if you want your LEDs brighter or dimmer you may wish to use different resistors.
 Resistors are not directional and will work soldered in either direction.
-The hotswap PCB has these pre-soldered on so you will not need to solder on the resistors.

 ![Resistors](https://github.com/bluepylons/Boston/blob/main/graphics/Assembly-guide-CNC/Resistors.JPG?raw=true)

-Next up, we want to do the lock LEDs (on both the hotswap and soldered PCBs).
+Next up, we want to do the lock LEDs.
 Note that LEDs are directional and will not light up if soldered in backwards.
 The longer leg on an LED is +.
 Make sure this matches up with the + symbols on the PCBs.
 ![LED-legs-labelled](https://github.com/bluepylons/Boston/blob/main/graphics/Assembly-guide-CNC/LED-legs-labelled.JPG?raw=true)

 Solder the lock LEDs through the LED spacer as shown - the LED spacer only fits on one way.